Marcono1234/lingua/Performance optimizations.md

 positively affect frequency lookup time (and therefore language detection speed) or reduce the amount of memory 'garbage' produced during lookup, while others might negatively affect the lookup to gain improvements in other areas.

-:warning: The performance difference for these optimizations has not been properly tested.
+:warning: The performance differences for these optimizations have not been properly tested.
 Some of these optimizations might be "premature", and not actually necessary.
 Additionally, optimizations in one area might negatively affect performance in another area.
 For example a more compact in-memory model might increase lookup time.
+In general these optimizations also make the code more complex, which in turn makes it more difficult to maintain.

 ## Language detection

 Optimizations implemented or considered for the process of language detection.

 ### Implemented

+#### Word splitting with custom word list class

+As part of language detection Lingua first splits up the input text in words.
+The original Lingua implementation does this by simply creating substrings from the input text.
+Depending on the length of the input text this can create quite a lot of temporary substring objects.
+To avoid this a custom `WordList` class can be used which for each word just stores the offset from the last word and the length of the word.
+That class can then provide a custom iteration function which provides a single `CharSequence` instance which is reused for each word.
+This way nearly all allocations for word splitting can be avoided.

 #### Primitive ngram encoding with inline class